Baltemor369/LibraSync/README.md

 [x] add Tome input in the add book form

-[] add as many books as there are in Tome || let a string to inform Tome information ?
+[] add as many books as there are in Tome ?

 [x] upgrade DB management (SQLite or other)

 [x] data path settings

-[] dark/day mode

-[] update all widgets to apply the new color

-[] select more esthetic colors for light mode

-[] select more esthetic colors for dark mode

 [x] nb books dispkay at the same time (5-50)